 You need to ask for gifts more often than at the end of the calendar year.
 Here are some ideas for piggybacking on Valentine’s Day as an opportunity.
 Why not?
 It’s a day folks are feeling the love!

 - Consider asking folks to send a valentine in honor of a loved one – a donation to your meaningful cause is something that shows the true meaning of love.

 - Partner with a local bakery or chocolatier to offer discounts to everyone who makes a Valentine’s Day donation.
 Publicize this on your website and via email, and ask the retailer to do the same.

 - Ask a restaurant or florist to give a % of every sale on Valentine’s Day to your organization.
 Propose a joint promotional campaign that’s a win/win for all involved.

 - Hold a ‘Shop in the Name of Love’ online auction or raffle.
 You still have time to gather some items, and this is a fun way to engage your constituents.
 Your proceeds may not be huge, but if you set a specific goal and earmark the proceeds to a specific project that would not happen absent this campaign, you’ll create a feel-good experience for everyone.

 Finally, here’s a special valentine for you!

-To show my appreciation for your affiliation as a wonderful, engaged Clairification School student, I’m giving you a sugar-free, gluten-free, GMO-free, cholesterol-free, vegan, 100% calorie-free treat.
-It’s a little ‘Cheat Sheet’ I hope you enjoy!
+To show my appreciation for your affiliation as a wonderful, engaged Clairification School student, I’m giving you two sugar-free, gluten-free, GMO-free, cholesterol-free, vegan, 100% calorie-free treats.
+The first is a little ‘Cheat Sheet’ to help you build stronger relationships with major donor prospects.
+The second is to help you engage your board as leaders and philanthropy facilitators.
+I hope you enjoy!